mobgen/halo-documentation/pages/android/api-content/android_content_overview.md

 * Search
 * Sync

+{% include tip.html content="Use the search method to get conent when you want to get some concrete elements, segmented data or certain information." %}
+{% include tip.html content="Use the sync method if you prefer to download the whole module to use if offline.
+It is better for performance than search." %}

 Creating an instance of the Content API is really simple once you have your HALO running.
 Just write the following line: